The steering committee oversees and manages the Roc Arts United initiative and all of its committees.

 Born and raised in Mexico City, Karla started her education in Mexican folklore dance at 8 years old and received a High School Diploma in Arts from Instituto Nacional de Bellas Artes de Mexico.
 She is an interdisciplinary artist, educator, and physical and wellness activist who focuses on Mexican traditions.
 Karla has participated in various projects in Mexico, including Instituto Cultural Alam-Tani, Compañia Xochiquetzal, Mexico Magico, and Grupo Cultural Tonalli Ambar.
 She has also complemented her training with ballet, theater, and music classes, and performed in Mexico, Cuba, Belgium, Spain, the Basque country, and Guatemala, showcasing her dance and choreographic work.
 Karla is a percussionist in traditional Mexican music, holds a degree in physical education, and founded the Mexican Dance Group “Mexicatlalli,” demonstrating her passion and energy by developing over 30 different choreographies.
 With over 25 years of experience, Karla has presented choreographic works in various schools, festivals, and events, and her work has been recognized by the International Council of Dance UNESCO since 2020.

-Mona Seghatoleslami is the host and producer on WXXI Classical 91.5 FM weekdays from 3 p.m. to 7 p.m.
+Mona Seghatoleslami (she/her) is the host and producer on WXXI Classical 91.5 FM weekdays from 3 p.m. to 7 p.m.
 She also hosts the lunchtime concert series Live From Hochstein, interviews musicians, produces special programs, and works on any project she can find that helps connect people and music.
 She books the bands for one of the coolest live music venues in Rochester – The Little Theatre Café and serves on the board of creative modern chamber music ensemble fivebyfive.
 When she’s not on the radio, you can find Mona attending concerts and movies, playing viola in community orchestras, occasionally strumming the ukulele, riding her bike everywhere, and reading as much as she can – especially The New Yorker and sci-fi novels.

 Born and raised on Chicago’s South Side, Ya’qub Shabazz is a visual artist, collector, and art educator on a mission to highlight the beauty and contribution of Black American artists, both contemporary and historical.
 His work explores the relationship between contemporary artistic expression and historical African aesthetics.
 His influences include Lois Mailou Jones, Charles White, and Aaron Douglas (to name a few) however a large part of his influences were birthed in the literary world and were made manifest through the visual arts.
 Primarily an oil painter, Ya’qub Shabazz explores wood carving, acrylic painting, woodblock printing, and many other mediums that express the range of his experiences.
 His works are not limited to one area similar to Mr. Shabazz himself, he is an artist, writer, father, husband, formerly incarcerated, veteran, and most importantly, a curator of Black culture.
-Ever since he was a pre-adolescent he had been fascinated by the deeper meanings of things, words, historical figures, and most importantly cultural symbolism.
-What starts out as yearning “to know” becomes a tenacious self-study and research into the Black Aesthetic that you will see expressed in works in a wide variety of ways.

 This committee oversees communications and media relations for Roc Arts United.